jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 chord melody, and playing by ear.

 But I have found it more effective to study guitar in the opposite order.
-First creating music,
+First improvising,
-however clumsy or imperfect.
+however clumsy or imperfect the result, because making music is the whole point.
 Then practicing chords and changes, to play a bunch of songs.
 And finally,
 refining with scale practice.
+Then make some more music.
-Then repeat, for life.
+Repeat, for life.

 ### Playing by ear